penndigitalneuropathlab/sana/README.md

 * `examples/example2_normalize_cortex.ipynb` illustrates how to deform a curved section of cortex for more optimal quantification
 * `examples/example3_quantification.ipynb` has examples of various quantification methods based on the positive pixel masks created by the previous notebooks

-For more information, please refer to the [Documentation](https://penndigitalneuropathlab.github.io/sana/sana.html)
+For more information, please refer to the [Documentation](https://pdnl-sana.readthedocs.io/en/latest/)

 ## Roadmap
+* GPU Acceleration
 * Automatic GM/WM segmentation
 * Generic cell detection/segmentation
 * Microglia detection/segmentation